15A NCAC 02S .0102 DEFINITIONS

 (30) "Representative concentrations" means a typical or average concentration to which the receptor is exposed over the specified exposure duration, within a specified geographical area, and for a specific route of exposure.

 (32) "Risk-based screening level" means chemical-specific, risk-based values for chemicals of concern that are protective of human health.
-The risk-based screening levels are as follows:
+The risk-based screening levels shall be as follows:

-(a) For known or suspected carcinogens, except for those chemicals of concern that have groundwater standards or interim standards established in 15A NCAC 02L, risk-based screening levels are established for each chemical of concern at exposures that represent an individual excess lifetime cancer risk of one in 1,000,000.
+(a) For known or suspected carcinogens, except for those chemicals of concern that have groundwater standards or interim standards established in 15A NCAC 02L, risk-based screening levels shall be established for each chemical of concern at exposures that represent an individual excess lifetime cancer risk of one in 1,000,000.

-(b) For systemic toxicants, except for those chemicals of concern that have groundwater standards or interim standards established in 15A NCAC 02L, risk-based screening levels are established using a hazard quotient for each chemical of concern of 0.2.
+(b) For systemic toxicants, except for those chemicals of concern that have groundwater standards or interim standards established in 15A NCAC 02L, risk-based screening levels shall be established using a hazard quotient for each chemical of concern of 0.2.

 (c) For chemicals of concern in groundwater that have 15A NCAC 02L standards, the risk-based screening level shall be the standards and interim standards established in 15A NCAC 02L.

 (33) "Site-specific target level" means risk-based values for chemicals of concern that are protective of human health for specified exposure pathways and are derived from a consideration of site-specific information.
-The site-specific target levels are as follows:
+The site-specific target levels shall be consistent with the Department's risk-based corrective action standards under G.S.
+130A-310.68.

 (35) "Systemic toxicant" means a substance or agent that may enter the human body and have an adverse health effect other than causing cancer.